A Professional Photographer's Workflow: Using Adobe Lightroom and Photoshop

 by Michael Clark

 To purchase this e-book click on the "Buy Now" link above.
 This is a link to PayPal where you can purchase the e-book with your credit card or via PayPal.
 Please make sure to finish out the payment process and click on the "Return to Merchant Website" link and the download link will be available at the end of the payment process.
 If you have any questions please contact me.
+Please note as of July 17, 2017 PayPal for some reason is not sending folks back to the right page for the download link.
+I will send out a download link to those that purchase the e-book ASAP.
+I am in the process of correcting this issue so that the process runs smoothly.

 Need a cutting edge digital workflow?
 Curious about Adobe Photoshop Lightroom and how it can speed up your digital workflow?